ms1963/mathplus/README.md

 # matrix_vector_for_python
-Just a trivial implementation of matrices and vectors done just for fun.
+Just a trivial implementation of matrices, vectors, polynomials and rational number  done just for fun.

 The demo code in demo_matrix.py shows how to use the trivial library.
 Given the fact that libraries like pandas, numpy exist, it is obviously unnecessary to come up with a matrix and vector implementation.
 Nonetheless, I did it for the fun of experimentation.